frostbone25/ShaderInjector/Solutions.md

 Both mods should load on game start.

-*(Courtesy of [Zaccachino](https://www.nexusmods.com/profile/Zaccachino))* You can also rename renaming Lyalls dsound.dll to winmm.dll allows both mods to run with each other.
+*(Courtesy of [Zaccachino](https://www.nexusmods.com/profile/Zaccachino))* You can also try renaming Lyalls dsound.dll to winmm.dll allowing both mods to run with each other.

 ---